list for tour updates. SIGN UP

 DAY, 7: TBILISI COMMUNITY AND WALKING TOURS

 Jews have lived in Georgia continuously since the exile from Jerusalem since the first temple.
 Today we will visit the Great Synagogue of Tbilisi.
 After lunch, enjoy a walking tour along the bridge of love, we walk to the natural waterfall, located in the center of the capital.
 The rest of the day at your leisure to relax in your pampering hotel.
 By evening have some free time to explore the old town.
 Visiting the sulfur baths in Tbilisi is a definite must-do when you are in the city.
-It is an enjoyable experience, but it pays to know a few things before you go.
+It is truly an enjoyable experience.

 DAY, 8: ANANURI FORTRESS, JINVALI WATER RESERVOIR, KAZBEGI MOUNTAIN